1407arjun/create-any-app/packages/README.md

 ```

 ### Command line

 `create-any-app` or `caa` can be used interchangably:

 ```sh
 create-any-app <framework> my-app
 ```

 ##### OR

 ```sh
 caa <framework> my-app
 ```

+Follow the on screen instructions to get your app running once the configuration processes have completed.

 ### Selecting a preset directly

 You can now directly start a new app from a preset using the create command.

 > Preset functionality requires the package to be installed globally using `npm install -g create-any-app`.

 ```sh